FlorianLance/exvr/README.md

     * load current exp (or a subpart) to the launcher
     * load default or specific randomization (using instance files)
     * play/pause/stop/next/previous/goto
-    * feedback (exp stae, time, routine name, nodes states) from the exp-launcher
+    * feedback (exp state, time, routine name, nodes states) from the exp-launcher
     * logs (messages, errors) from the software and the scripts
     * realtime update of components parameters
 * **ExVR-exp**: an exp launcher for executing experiments